vg239/AgriVerify/README.md

    - View all registered farmers
    - Search functionality to find specific farmers
    - Display crop details for each farmer
+   - Radio button to filter out all farmers created by you
+   - Complete transperency of blockchain

 4. **Blockchain Integration**
    - Interaction with a smart contract deployed on the Sepolia testnet